-It’s Christmas!
-The season, that’s considered the best year by most people around the world.
-What if there’s a country that celebrates the best season of the year for a surprising six months?
-Yes, you’ve read it correctly.
+We know it’s Christmas when everything in the surrounding just turns a lot lovelier and sparklier.
+But what if there’s a country that celebrates the best season of the year for a surprising six months?
+Yes, you’ve read it precisely.
 As early as September and as late as February, the local Filipinos take their time in observing the yuletide through their preparation, traditions, and faith.
 As a first-time visitor in the Philippines, let’s take a look at what you can expect in a Filipino Christmas celebration?

 - Christmas Decorations – They are colorful and bright especially when the evening strikes.
 But the star of any Christmas decorations in the Philippines is its parol.
 A parol is a star-shaped lantern traditionally made out of bamboo sticks and paper.
 They sometimes have light bulbs inside to give a beautiful illumination at night.